Network-Optimised Spiking Neural Network for Event-Driven Networking: Equilibrium and stability: detailed derivations

 \paragraph{Networking interpretation and control.} Figure~\ref{fig:spec_collapse} shows that the first loss of stability is governed by the Perron mode of $W$.
 As coupling $g$ increases, the leading eigenvalue crosses the imaginary axis at $g_\star$, marking the onset of coherent queue growth along the dominant influence path.
 The collapse of $\rho(W)\,g_\star$ onto $k^\star$ confirms the separation of concerns in \eqref{eq:kstar-gstar}: $\rho(W)$ captures how strongly topology reinforces load; $k^\star$ depends only on node physics through $(\bar d,a,b,\mu)$.
 Operationally, the levers are direct.
 Reduce $\rho(W)$ by reweighting heavy fan–in or pruning selected edges.
 Reduce $g$ through gain scheduling on stressed regions or policy throttles that weaken $I\mapsto v$ sensitivity.
 Raise the drain margin $\Lambda$ by increasing service $\lambda$, adding subthreshold damping $\chi$, or shortening recovery via $a$ (with $b,\mu$ setting the trade).
 Because $f'_{\mathrm{sat}}(v^*)$ decreases as saturation strengthens (larger $\kappa$), bounded excitability expands the stable range in \eqref{eq:net-small-signal}.

 \paragraph{Finite-size and heterogeneity effects.} The rescaled thresholds are not perfectly flat.
 They sit slightly above $k^\star$ across $\rho(W)$, with larger deviations in smaller or more heterogeneous graphs.
 Two mechanisms explain this percent-level bias.
 First, nearby non-Perron modes and row–sum variability shift the leading root when the Perron vector localises on hubs, a common feature of heavy-tailed topologies.
 Second, discrete sweeps of $\Re\lambda_{\max}(g)$ and mild non-normal amplification nudge the numerical crossing.
 These are finite-size corrections, not a change of scaling, and they diminish with larger $N$ or more homogeneous weights.
 For conservative guarantees during early deployment, replace $\rho(W)$ by norm bounds or apply Gershgorin discs to $\mathcal{J}$ to obtain stricter, topology-aware thresholds.
-For deployments requiring analytic guarantees, Appendix~\ref{app:gershgorin} derives Gershgorin and $\|W\|_\infty$-based bounds and reports their conservatism relative to measured $g^\star$ (Table~\ref{tab:rho_gstar}).
+For deployments requiring analytic guarantees, \emph{methods}~\ref{sec:gershgorin} derives Gershgorin and $\|W\|_\infty$-based bounds and reports their conservatism relative to measured $g^\star$ (Table~\ref{tab:rho_gstar}).
+A detailed discussion on the bifurcation structure for \textit{NOS}, and its operational interpretation, is given in \ref{sec:bifurcationOP}.